alackles/alackles.github.io/_pages/about.md

 social: true
 ---

-I'm a second year PhD student in [Integrative Biology][ibio] and [Ecology, Evolutionary Biology, and Behavior][eebb] at MSU.
+I'm a third year PhD candidate in [Integrative Biology][ibio] and [Ecology, Evolution, and Behavior][eeb] at MSU.
 My interests are at the intersection of evolutionary biology, computer science, and applied mathematics.

 I'm broadly interested in the evolution of genomes and the complexity of the genotype-phenotype mapping.
 I'm also interested in higher ed pedagogy and developing interdisciplinary undergraduate courses.